influenzanet/python-ifncli/docs/email.md

 An example layout file is given in the example/ folder of this docs.
 It has to be placed at the root of the email templates folder (along with header-overrides.yaml file)

-In this file, the tag `{=main_content=}` will be replaced by each email template content, to create the final email contents (in other words, each email template will be wrapped by this layout to create the final email message to be submitted as the message template for the platform).
+In this file, the placeholder `{=main_content=}` will be replaced by the content of each email template, to create the final email contents (in other words, each email template will be wrapped by this layout to create the final email message to be submitted as the message template for the platform).
+Once generated a file with the `.built` extension is created alongside each html file with the full email content (to allow to check the content)

+It's also possible to define `template_layout` with the relative path of the layout file in platform.yaml (at the root of resources directory).
+It will be used for all email templates

 ### Preprocessing of templates